Jaclenga/Jaclenga.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 Hi!
-I'm Jack, an aspiring technical writer and security engineer studying at Carnegie Mellon University.
+I'm Jack, an aspiring technical writer + security engineer studying at Carnegie Mellon University.

 ---

 # Experience

+**Technical Intern** - *Northrop Grumman* \
+*May 2023 - Present*
+- Shadowed DevOps engineers performing various tasks, including systems troubleshooting
+- Wrote documentation for the setup of various hardware + software
+- Used Microsoft 360 tools (Powerpoint, Excel, Visio) to create/edit presentations + diagrams

 **Director of Marketing** - *Physics for the Planet* \
-*Aug 2022 - Present*
+*Aug 2022 - Jun 2023*
-- Developed sitemap for student-run nonprofit covered on local and national news outlets including FOX 40 & Digital Journal
+- Developed sitemap for student-run nonprofit covered on local and national news outlets including FOX 40 + Digital Journal
 - Edited emails for the outreach team + articles for the blog
 - Wrote web copy + currently revising the UX writing/design for the site